Windsurfing: Strong winds

-Steering is mainly achieved by changing the center of lateral resistance located along the daggerboard or fin through rotating the sail either fore and aft.
-Unlike fixed mast sail a boat, windsurfing is rudderless and uses the universal joint to allow steering the board with the sail alone.
-Jibing is done at full speed (a so-called "carve jibe", "power jibe" or "planing jibe"), whereby the rider turns downwind by leaning the sail forward, sheeting and applying pressure to the inside rail.
-Leaning into the turn much like a snowboarder making a toe-side turn.
-Pressure is released from the sail as the board turns downwind, allowing for the sail to be jibed.
+Steering: Windsurfers have no rudder.
+To steer, the sailor may lean the mast forward or aft to move the center of effort, or may tilt the board by putting pressure on the rail in order to carve a turn through the water (this works by shifting the center of lateral resistance).
+When sailing in displacement mode, moving the sail is most effective, but once the board is on a plane, it is more easily steered by carving.
+In practice, most turns involve some combination of sail and board movement.
+For example, when a jibe (a turn in which the sail switches sides while heading downwind) is executed at full speed (a so-called "carve jibe", "power jibe" or "planing jibe"), the rider turns downwind by leaning the sail forward, sheeting and applying pressure to the inside rail, leaning into the turn much like a snowboarder making a toe-side turn.
+The windward boom is released after the board turns downwind, allowing the sail to switch sides.
 Tacking is turning around going upwind, and at higher speed has become an advanced maneuver, requiring quick movements and good balance.
 A heel-side turn while planing (called a "cut-back") is usually only executed in wave riding.

-Water-start: In strong winds it is difficult to uphaul the sail (pulling it out of the water while standing on the board) so waterstarting is necessary.
+Waterstart: In strong winds it is difficult to uphaul the sail (pulling it out of the water while standing on the board) so waterstarting is necessary.
 This is done (while water treading) by positioning the mast perpendicular to the wind, lifting the luff out of the water to allow the wind to catch the sail, and then having the sail pull the sailor onto the board.
 As the sail becomes powered, it is then trimmed to bring the rider, board, and sail back onto a plane.
 Occasionally a rider may be unable to waterstart if the wind has dropped.
 If this happens the rider can wait for a gust and "pump" the sail to get back on the board.
 If this becomes hopeless uphauling the sail will be necessary.